petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-visualization-modes.md

 When a field is marked as sortable, users can sort the elements while using the data set fragment in a content page.

-Users can sort entries based on the integer field initially.
+Initially, users can sort entries based on the integer field.
 However, when the sortable checkbox is unchecked, sorting entries using the integer field as a filter becomes impossible (see below).

 ![Define the fields as sortable, so users can sort elements when using the data set fragment.](./data-set-view-visualization-modes/images/06.gif)